|2014-2015 Postdoctoral Fellows: Alexandra Thurston Ph.D., Ric Torres, Ph.D., Sam Tourek Ph.D., Yu Bi, Ph.D., and TaeSun Kim, M.A..|

 Applicants must complete ALL requirements for the doctoral degree at an APA-accredited counseling or clinical psychology program prior to the start date of the fellowship.
 Preference is given to applicants who have completed an APA-accredited internship (non APA-accredited internships that meet APPIC standards may be considered).
 Applicants must also possess a strong demonstrated interest in providing brief therapy to a diverse multicultural college student population.
 The fellowship will begin July 27, 2015 with an anticipated stipend of $40,721 with full benefits (i.e., Health, Dental, Retirement, Vacation, Sick, Holiday & Professional Development Leave) for 12 months.

 According to University of California policies, this fellowship is considered a sensitive position and requires a background check as a condition of employment.

-A cover letter indicating your specific interests in our program,
+1. A cover letter indicating your specific interests in our program

-Two letters of recommendation from individuals knowledgeable about your clinical skills.
+3. Two letters of recommendation from individuals knowledgeable about your clinical skill

-Applicants will be notified by February 6, 2015 of their application status.
-Phone interviews will take place during the month of February.
+Applicants will be notified by January 31, 2015 of their application status.
+Phone interviews will take place during the months of January and February.

-We will make offers to applicants only on TBD [date will be confirmed in December 1st].
+We will make offers to applicants on February 17, 2015.
 Once an offer is made to an applicant, the applicant may proceed with one of the following actions: accept the offer, decline the offer, or hold the offer for 30 minutes.
-If the position is held, it is considered to be frozen and cannot be offered to any other candidate during that time period.
+If the position is held, it is considered frozen and cannot be offered to any other candidate during that time period.
 After 30 minutes, the candidate must either accept or decline, otherwise the offer is no longer valid.
-The Chair of the Fellows Search Committee will contact all applicants by phone or e-mail on TBD to inform them of the status of the position.
-After a site and an applicant come to an agreement, a formal offer letter will be mailed to the applicant who will then formally accept the offer in writing.
+The Chair of the Fellows Search Committee will contact all applicants by phone or e-mail on February 17, 2015 to inform them of the status of the position.
+After our program and an applicant come to an agreement, a formal offer letter will be mailed to the applicant who will then formally accept the offer in writing.